lwu-west/globenewswire-news-wordpress-plugin/readme.txt

 	Paging:
 	/Start/20/Max/20

-	The maximum value for ìMaxî should be 50.
+	The maximum value for ‚ÄúMax‚Äù should be 50.
 The hard limit of articles that can be included in one feed is 100.

 	* Combining Attributes